 Schools must assess all their hazards and record any significant findings along with what control measures are required.
 The plans should wherever possible take a common sense and proportionate approach with the aim to allow activities to continue rather than preventing them from taking place.
-The School H&S policy can be accessed at <a href="http://grateleyprimary.ng3.devwebsite.co.uk/page/?title=Policies+%26amp%3B+Documents-policies+%26amp%3B+Documents-policies+%26amp%3B+Documents-policies+%26amp%3B+Documents-policies+%26amp%3B+Documents-policies+%26amp%3B+Documents-policies-poli
+The School H&S policy can be accessed at [you are required to have a separate H&S policy and this space can be used to link to that policy http://grateleyprimary.ng3.devwebsite.co.uk/page/?title=Policies+%26amp%3B+Documents&pid=15